Vianpyro/OCR/README.md

 This project is designed as a learning experience to:
 - Master Rust ownership, borrowing, and memory management
-- Understand computer vision and image processing concepts
+- Understand the math behind neural networks (forward pass, softmax, cross-entropy, gradient descent)
 - Explore machine learning model integration in Rust
 - Practice software architecture and project organization
 - Learn about performance optimization in systems programming